nejcahtik/NBA_Scraping/README.md

 expectedResults.txt

 inputNames.txt should contain names of current NBA basketball players, one in each line. expectedResults.txt should contain expected 3 point averages per season of the NBA players in inputNames.txt file.
-Expected results should be written in this format:
+Expected results for one player should be written in this format:
 ```bash
 "data | data | data | ... | data | ",
 ```